Osirium/pytojsonschema/README.md

     pass  # My code
 ```

-_Note 1: This only works for enums whose values are strings, as that is the only case JSON schema supports_
+_Note: All properties of the enum must be constants: `None`, `int`, `float`, `bool`, `str`._

-_Note 2: The resulting validation uses the enum values as the valid choices, as that is what JSON schema can understand_
+_Note: The resulting validation uses the different enum values, e.g. `HTTPMethod.GET.value` or simply `GET`, as the
+valid choices and not the enum instance itself, e.g. `HTTPMethod.GET`, as that is what JSON schema can understand.
+This
+can lead to some incompatibilities with other static analysis tools like [http://mypy-lang.org/](http://mypy-lang.org/),
+so bear that in mind._

 ##### Importing types from other files